creuserr/creroute/README.md

 ### In `vercel.json`

-It is very advisable to designate all path to `index.js`.
+It is required to designate all path to `index.js`.

 ```json
 {